bifurcationkit/BifurcationKit.jl/docs/src/linearsolver.md

 > The eigen solvers must be subtypes of `AbstractEigenSolver`.

 They provide a way of computing the eigen elements of the Jacobian `J`.
-Such eigen solver `eigsolve` will be called like `ev, evecs, itnumber = eigsolve(J, nev)` throughout the package, `nev` being the number of requested eigen elements of largest real part.
+Such eigen solver `eigsolve` will be called like `ev, evecs, itnumber = eigsolve(J, nev; kwargs...)` throughout the package, `nev` being the number of requested eigen elements of largest real part and `kwargs` being used to send information about the algorithm (perform bisection,...).

 Here is an example of the simplest of them (see `src/EigSolver.jl` for the true implementation) to give you an idea: